-GO TO statements permit transfer of control to an executable statement specified by number in the GO TO statement.
+GO TO statements permit transfer of control to an executable statement by label.
 Control may be transferred either unconditionally or conditionally.
 The GO TO statements are:

 - a.
 Unconditional GO TO statement

 - b.
 Computed GO TO statement

 - c.
 Assigned GO TO statement